-Professional staff provide confidential, professional counselling to all students at Queen’s University.
-Our services recognize and support the richness of human diversity and reflect the values of cultural, ethnic, gender, and sexual orientation differences.
-Trainees can expect a diverse caseload that will test their counselling and therapeutic skills and challenge them to new learning, including:
+We provide confidential, professional counselling and psychotherapy to students at Queen’s University.
+Our services recognize the richness of human diversity and we value cultural, ethnic, gender, and sexual orientation differences.

-- Presenting concerns of clients, covering the full range of diagnostic disorders and developmental issues (e.g. identity, individuation, career, relationships); with depression and anxiety among the most common
+- Presenting concerns cover the full range of diagnostic disorders and developmental issues (e.g. identity, individuation, career, relationships) with depression and anxiety among the most common.

-We provide comprehensive training including experience with intake assessment, crisis intervention, suicide risk assessment and management, brief individual counselling for a range of presenting problems and consultation, while working with a diverse student population.
-Trainees work as a part of a collaborative and supportive multidisciplinary team of psychologists, registered psychotherapists, and social workers.
+We provide comprehensive training including experience with crisis intervention, suicide risk assessment and management, brief individual, and group counselling.
+Trainees work as a part of a collaborative and supportive multidisciplinary team of registered psychotherapists, social workers, and a psychologist.

 Training and work experience in this service provides opportunities to: